Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/types/casinocrate.md

       name: " "
       # The custom model data of the item, -1 is disabled.
       custom-model-data: -1
+      # The item model, Mojang introduced this in 1.21.4... this replaces custom model data!
+      # Set this to blank for it to do nothing.
+      model:
+        # The namespace i.e. nexo
+        namespace: ""
+        # The id i.e. emerald_helmet
+        id: ""
       # The item that shows in the border.
 Can be glass or any other item.
       item: "red_stained_glass_pane"
   # Tier related settings only for Casino.